glennraya/xendivel/README.md

 'verify_webhook_origin' => false,
 ```

+>[!IMPORTANT]
->**IMPORTANT:** Verifying webhook origin is optional but it is **HIGHLY RECOMMENDED** for security reasons.
+>Verifying webhook origin is optional but it is **HIGHLY RECOMMENDED** for security reasons.
 This is to ensure that the webhook callback event legitimately comes from Xendit and not from third-parties or illegitimate services.

 ## Deploying to Production